 Shopping with children in tow can be very distracting.
 Babies, toddlers and less-than-enthusiastic teenagers tire quickly of parading through homes.
 It's difficult to effectively evaluate a home while trying to entertain kids at the same time.
 Hiring a babysitter to keep the kids occupied while you are house hunting can be a worthwhile investment.
 If you must bring your children, try splitting the duties with your partner and take turns entertaining the kids while checking out the house.

 Don't be your own worst distraction, either.
 Make sure you are dressed comfortably and have the right mindset.
 Resist the urge to answer texts or browse social media while you are out viewing homes.
 You may miss out on important details if you are daydreaming or not focusing on the matter at hand.

 #4: Do your research

 Just because you like and can afford a specific house, doesn't necessarily mean it is the right fit for you.
 First-time buyers will often get swept up in the excitement of finding "a good one" and move forward without doing their homework.
 Take advantage of the online tools that exist so you know ahead of time how long the home has been on the market, how much the property taxes are, if there is a homeowner's association, etc.

-- Do a few drive-bys.
-Get an idea of how safe, how bustling or how quiet the neighborhood feels at different times during the day and night.
-Learning that your potential next door neighbor has a dog that barks all day or that you don't actually feel safe outside at night before you buy the house is critical.
+- Do a few drive-by visits.
+Get an idea of how safe, how bustling, or how quiet the neighborhood feels at different times during the day and night.
+Learning that your potential next-door neighbor has a dog that barks all day before you buy the house is critical.